mzazon/awesome-cloud-projects/aws/business-task-scheduling-eventbridge/business-task-scheduling-eventbridge.md

    echo "✅ Lambda function created: ${LAMBDA_FUNCTION_NAME}"
    ```

-   The Lambda function is now deployed and ready to process business tasks.
+   The Lambda function is now deployed using Python 3.12 runtime and ready to process business tasks.
 It includes comprehensive error handling, logging, and notification capabilities to ensure reliable execution of automated workflows.

 6. **Create IAM Role for EventBridge Scheduler**: